amri-amri/procake-extension/README.md

 ([SimilarityMeasureFunc, MethodInvokersFunc, WeightFunc](#similaritymeasurefunc-methodinvoker-methodinvokersfunc--weightfunc))
 Document Type Definitions (.dtd) have been defined to schematize this Java-like XML format.
-The DTD files can be found under `src/main/resources/schema`.
+The DTD files can be found under `src/main/resources/de/uni_trier/wi2/schema` or at https://karim-amri.de/dtd/.
 I will explain the components on the example of `methodinvokers-function.dtd`:

 The root element in this case is the `<method-invokers-function>`